infapi00/AtkDemo/README.md

 # AtkDemo
-project that using ATK without GTK
+project that using ATK without GTK and create a mediator for use Accessibility under Gnome